grygoryant/CarND-LaneLines-P1/writeup.md

 As for averaging, we simply store the deque of several previous values of line coefficients and on each iteration we just count the average value of that coefficients.

-And here's the final result!
+And here's the final result:

 ![alt text][result]